AppliedPoetics/cmpttnl-cnstrnt/README.md

-# Prompt 1: Constraint Engineering
+# cmpttnl cnstrnt: An exercise in Constraints and Prompt Engineering

 > With a good ventriloquist ... [the] puppet seems to come alive and seems to be aware of its world.
 >